 - ASAT Directly Relates to CSAT.
 Last but not least: monitor Agent Satisfaction as closely as Customer Satisfaction.
 They literally are the face or voice of your company.
 When your agents are satisfied, it reflects in the way they provide service.
 Provide sufficient training, and lots of timely and correct feedback.
 Think about adding scheduling flexibility, consider work at home as an option to attract and retain talent.
 Enable agents to self-manage more, and most important of all, ensure that you measure agents based on the correct KPIs.
 If your main goal is to increase Customer Satisfaction, then don’t compensate your agents for shorter handling times.

 There are so many more things you can do, this list is neither complete nor does it even necessarily address the main areas around improving Customer Satisfaction in your Call Center.
-We haven’t even started looking into how Quality Management and Analytics can help you to improve CSAT.
+We haven’t even started looking into how Quality Management, Analytics and other call center software can help you to improve CSAT.
 Let’s leave that for another post…